-Each Member is required to meet its Clearing Fund requirements which are based on the Member's outstanding positions as well as its intraday trading and settlement activity.
-Clearing Fund reports help Members manage their market risk on an ongoing basis.
+Members manage their market risk on an ongoing basis.
 The resizing of a Member's margin requirement (at least once per day) and its close correlation with the amount of risk created by a Member's trade activity provide incentives for Members to carefully monitor and manage the risks that they pose to NSCC.
-In addition, NSCC requires that those Members whose default would pose the largest liquidity exposure to NSCC post supplemental liquidity deposits ("SLD") to the Clearing Fund to cover that heightened liquidity exposure.32 Members have a vested interest in monitoring their Clearing Fund requirements continuously, as these requirements have a direct impact on the amount of collateral and liquidity at their disposal.
+In addition, NSCC requires that those Members whose default would pose the largest liquidity exposure to NSCC post supplemental liquidity deposits ("SLD") to the Clearing Fund to cover that heightened liquidity exposure.32 Members are incentivized to monitor their Clearing Fund requirements continuously, as these requirements have a direct impact on the amount of collateral and liquidity at their disposal-, as further described in Principle 4 (Credit risk), Principle 6 (Margin), and Principle 7 (Liquidity risk).